tamagoz/weave/site/operational-guide/tasks.md

-for prolonged periods; there is no universally applicable time limit after which one of the remaining peers could decide unilaterally that it is safe to appropriate the space for itself, and so an adminstrative action is required to reclaim it.
+for prolonged periods; there is no universally applicable time limit after which one of the remaining peers could decide unilaterally that it is safe to appropriate the space for itself, and so an administrative action is required to reclaim it.

 The `weave rmpeer` command is provided to perform this task, and must be executed on one of the remaining peers.
-That peer will take ownership of the freed adress space.
+That peer will take ownership of the freed address space.

 ## Rolling Upgrades

-Protocol versioning and feature negotation are employed in Weave Net to enable incremental rolling upgrades - each release maintains the ability to speak to the previous version (at a minimum), and connected peers only utilise features which both support.
+Protocol versioning and feature negotiation are employed in Weave Net to enable incremental rolling upgrades - each release maintains the ability to speak to the previous version (at a minimum), and connected peers only utilise features which both support.
 The general upgrade